Aa5hut0sh/SOMA/README.md

 # 🌕 SOMA - Surface Observation and Mapping Algorithm

-**Novel method to detect landslides and boulders on the Moon using Chandrayaan-1/2 imagery**
+**Novel method for detecting landslides and boulders on the Moon using Chandrayaan-1/2 imagery**

 ---